skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 points to an area west of the town, "and the kids say a man jumped out of the bushes and took one of them and carried the little girl off.
 Now, the soldiers took all our weapons when they took this town.
-That don't matter much ‘cuz they also took all the young men and women capable of using weapons.
+That don't matter much 'cuz they also took all the young men and women capable of using weapons.
 All we have left are the sick, the old, and the children."